Overview

 Creating and assigning students to groups

-1. Firstly, select the module that you are trying to create a group for and select "Participants" from the menu on the left.
+1. Open the module or course page that you want to create groups in and select the "Participants" link from the top menu.

-2. Next, click the cog icon above the "Subscribe users" button and select "Groups" from the drop down menu.
+2. Click "Subscribed users" and select "Groups" from the drop down menu..

-5. In the example below we have created a group called "Example Group", click on the group you want to add users to and click the "Add/remove users" button.
+5. Click on the group you want to add users to and click the "Add/remove users" button.

 Using Groups within Learning Space activities

 To help ensure students only see the information that is relevant to them, it is recommended that staff use Groups within Learning Space activities.
-The example below shows you how to apply Groups to a Forum activity in Learning Space.
+The example below shows you how to apply Group access to a Forum activity in Learning Space.

 Groups are particularly important in Forums to ensure that students do not receive too many notification emails.
 For more information on forums please visit our guide to Forum for Staff.